 For me, margaritas are a summertime staple.
 Having a warm day, chased with bright citrus fruit and tequila, all in a salt-rimmed glass is just one of my favorite things.
 That said, I also love seasonal margaritas, like this roasted grapefruit and habanero margarita.

 Instead of being tart as one would expect from a grapefruit-based drink, this margarita is slightly smokey, crisp, and just a little spicy.
 It’s perfect for winter.
 Curl up next to the fire and enjoy!

-1. Halve the habanero pepper.
+1. Halve 1 habanero pepper.
 Now, be careful doing this because these little babies can burn.
 Do not rub your eyes or any other sensitive area without washing your hands thoroughly first.

-2. Add the habanero slices to the tequila and let it steep for about three hours, or longer if you really want a kick!
+2. Add the habanero slices to 1 cup tequila and let it steep for about three hours, or longer if you really want a kick!

-3. Slice five of the grapefruits in half and place them on a baking sheet.
+3. Slice 5 grapefruits in half and place them on a baking sheet.
 Place them in the broiler for about 10 minutes, or until the skins have roasted and shriveled and the pink flesh becomes charred.

-4. Remove the grapefruit and let them cool.
+4. Remove the grapefruits and let them cool.
 When they are just warm to the touch, juice them and place the juice in the fridge to cool.

-5. Once the tequila is ready, combine it along with the grapefruit juice, the juice of two limes, the grand marnier and the remaining fruit, cut into slices.
+5. Once the tequila is ready, strain out the peppers and combine it along with the grapefruit juice, the juice of 2 limes, 1/4 cup grand marnier, and the remaining 1 grapefruit and 2 limes, cut into slices.

 Serve the margarita on the rocks in salt rimmed glasses and enjoy!
 Actually, this drink should be enjoyed outside…it will keep you warm!